smithy545/fantasyrowing/README.md

 The second part is the parsers.
 One parser gets pretty much all the info from the available files in the athletes_raw folder.
 The other one just touches up on the names of the athletes which aren't formatted in the first parser.
 This system, mostly arose cause I'm lazy.
 I think I'll fix it soon.

 Anyway, do what you will with this code, it's not useful enough to warrant making a license.

+Sidenote: The scrapers use very inefficient methods of downloading in that they download one file at a time and wait until it's complete before moving on.
+A better implementation would use subroutines to download multiple at once and parse them as it goes.
+For my purposes I didn't feel it was worth the effort so I just ran it for a while with my computer connected to the ethernet (it took a few hours for worldrowing and significantly longer for rowingone) but I encourage somebody less lazy than me to work on it.
+If not I'll probably improve this later (perhaps using lua to scrape as I know subroutines in that language better).